 6. Use the quote tool to pull out the best highlight from the profile

 Has the student said something particularly insightful or that really sums up their positive experiences?
-Using this as a pull-out quote, inserted at the top of the profile, is visually impactful and reinforces the unique message from each profile.

 7. Embed your student profiles elsewhere on your site